Childcare vouchers explained

 If your child is three or older but hasn’t started school yet, they can get up to 15 hours a week of free nursery education for 38 weeks of the year.

 When can my child get free childcare?

-You can start claiming this free benefit for your child starting from the first term following their 3rd birthday.
+You can start claiming this free benefit for your child starting from the first term following their third birthday.

-The free nursery education can be claimed until they are old enough to go to school (the term following their fifth birthday) and can take place in a nursery, playgroup, preschool or at their childminder’s house.
+You can claim the free nursery education until your child is old enough to go to school (the term following their fifth birthday).
+It can take place in a nursery, playgroup, preschool or at their childminder's house.

 How to get free childcare

 To find out where you can get free childcare in your area, use the Family and Childcare Trust childcare finder.